iamshubham-tech/API_Pytest/README.md

 # API_Pytest
-This project is about automation of API's using PyTest framework
+This project is about automation of API's using PyTest framework.
+So far I have covered reqres and GIT API requests.
+Many more wil get added to this project

 #Libraries needed
 - Requests